 (sorry for the lousy pun)

-Here’s the idea behind spec houses: normally, the future homeowner hires a building company/contractors to build their home exactly like they envision, right?
+Here’s the idea behind spec houses: typically, the future homeowner hires a building company or contractor to build their home exactly like they envision, right?
 Spec houses are not that customized.
-The way its conception and building is done is reversed - a building company/contractors will build the home with their own funds instead of paid by a future homeowner.
-Once the home is done – or anytime in between starting and ending construction – they sell it to potential homeowners.
+They reverse the modus operandi, its conception, and building.
+More specifically, a construction company will build the home with their funds instead of receiving payment from a future homeowner.
+They speculate that buyers like and are prone to buy these new residences.
+It takes approximately a year to build such a home.

 Have a local real estate agent by your side when going about spec houses.
 Some constructors might suggest going without one as a way to lower the price for you – taking the real estate commission out of the way – but there are several negotiation aspects that will escape you if you don’t have professional and experienced help.